-The Company's financial assets and liabilities that are measured at fair value in the statement of financial position according to their IFRS 9 classification are cash and cash equivalents of £30,000k (2020: £75,000k), which are classified as level 1 assets in the fair value hierarchy.
+The Company's financial assets and liabilities that are measured at fair value in the statement of financial position according to their IFRS 9 classification are cash and cash equivalents, specifically Money Market Funds of £22,500k (2021: £30,000k), which are classified as level 1 assets in the fair value hierarchy.
 There have been no significant changes during the year.